 Supplementary materials could be sent together with manuscript submission such as spectra, video, Picture etc.

 Bioorganic & Medicinal Chemistry Reports (BMCR) is an OPEN ACCESS journal, having a primary aim of allowing researchers to have free access to a broader scope of scientific articles.
 In this context, it provides the authors with affordable open access publishing opportunities across the world.
 The journal does not request any publication fee for publications.

 Proof Corrections Fee

-The proof corrections must be done carefully by authors.
-When proof corrections returned to Journal further corrections are not allowed.
+The proof corrections must be done carefully by the authors.
+When proof corrections are returned to Journal further corrections are not allowed.

 Erratum or Publisher Correction.
 Notification of an important error made by the journal that affects the publication record or the scientific integrity of the paper, or the reputation of the authors or of the journal.

 Corrigendum or Author Correction.
 Notification of an important error made by the author(s) that affects the publication record or the scientific integrity of the paper, or the reputation of the authors or the journal.

 Retraction.
 Notification of invalid results that affect the reliability of a previously published article.
 The original article is marked as retracted but remains available to readers, and the retraction statement notifying readers of the invalidity of the published paper is bi-directionally linked to the original published paper.

 Addendum.
 Notification of additional information about a paper.
 Addenda are published when the editors decide that the addendum is crucial to the reader's understanding of a significant part of the published contribution.
 Addenda include Editorial Expression of Concern, which is an editorial statement alerting our readership to serious concerns with the published paper.
 Editorial Expressions of Concern are typically updated with another amendment once further information is available.
 The editors may request additional information after publication of the article from the authors and it can be available on the page of the article.